Lamer87/Space_Engineers_DLC_unlocker/README.md

 ### 🍦 **CreamAPI: `v5.2`**

 ## IMPORTANT NOTICE:
-### It is no longer necessary to delete purchased dlcs in cream_api.ini.
+### DO NOT delete purchased dlcs in cream_api.ini, as it had to be done before.

 ---